What is cryptography?

 If a person is aware of risks concerning the protection of national secrets under core and common cryptography but doesn’t address or report them, he/she will face punitive actions.

 Moreover, the new law welcomes foreign sellers and providers of commercial cryptography and supports scientific research and technological application of cryptography.
-However, these activities should neither threat national security nor harm other people’s rights.
+However, these activities should neither threaten national security nor harm other people’s rights.

 Additionally, the State has to examine or authenticate and approve beforehand sellers and providers of commercial encryption.
 Authorities will carry out fines and confiscations if these sellers and providers fail to meet the said requirements.